alejandrodgb/AB-Testing/README.md

 * Experiment description: by offering varying levels of 'certification', Udacity will be able to capture more students that have varying levels of time availability and commitment.
 * Metrics:
   * Overall net conversion: the number of user-ids that remain enrolled past the 14-day boundary divided by the number of cookies that click the "start free trial" button.
 This metric would indicate whether the overall revenue of courses would increase.
+    * Unit of diversion: user-id.
+User-id was selected as unit of diversion to indicate the overall revenue over all courses as it will help identify the specific users that have enrolled in a specific course.
   * Click through probability by certification level: the number of unique cookies that click the "start free trial" button divided by the number of unique cookies that see the page.
 This metric would indicate whether there is a specific level that people seem to be interested in and help segment our target market.
+    * Unit of diversion: unique cookie.
+This will help identify for each "certification" level the level of interest.
+This should help us pinpoint which of the levels is more popular.
   * Net conversion by certification level: the number of user-ids that remain enrolled past the 14-day boundary divided by the number of cookies that click the "start free trial" button by certification level.
 This metric would indicate whether there is a certification level that is more interesting for new student than others.
+    * Unit of diversion: user-id.
+This will allow us to recognise the number of users that commit to pay by certification level.
+Given that the data is identified, we will also be able to learn what type of demographic prefers each certification level.